 Here are the 7 best free collaboration apps for your small business.

 With Flock, team members can exchange messages, share files, host video conferences, manage to-dos, and set up calendar events all from one easy-to-use app.
 Flock integrates with popular business tools such as Google Calendar, Google Drive, Asana, MailChimp, and Twitter, making it easier for team members to stay on top of things without juggling a dozen different apps.

-- 10GB storage for file sharing and 10K message history
+- 5GB storage for file sharing and 10K message history for quick search

-- Built-in productivity apps for shared to-dos, notes, polls, and reminders
+- Built-in productivity apps such as shared notes, polls, and reminders

 Need more room?
-Flock PRO unlocks enhanced admin controls, unlimited talk time on video conferencing, unlimited guest accounts, more file storage, and access to priority support.
+Flock PRO unlocks enhanced admin controls, group video conferencing, unlimited channels, guest accounts, more file storage, and access to priority support.
 At just $4.50 per user per month, we think it’s a steal, but our free plan is pretty generous and well, free.
 It’s your call.

 If you’ve heard of team chat, you’ve probably heard of them.
 IM, channels, video calls, integrations and bots for hundreds of third-party tools; Slack has it all.
 But the free plan limits you to 10 service integrations, so choose wisely.